-UK Brexit chief says May not offering a blank check in talks
+May to meet UK opposition leader for Brexit compromise talks

 “Even if, after today, we don’t know what the end result will be, let us be patient,” he tweeted — a suggestion the EU would wait for Britain to present a clear plan.

+The European Parliament’s Brexit chief, Guy Verhofstadt, tweeted that May’s move toward compromise was “better late than never.”

-Labour’s business secretary suggested May’s offer was long overdue, but that the opposition would enter talks with an open mind.
+Labour’s business spokeswoman, Rebecca Long-Bailey, said May’s offer was long overdue, but that the opposition would enter talks with an open mind.

 “We’re not setting any red lines for these discussions with the prime minister,” she said.